Meet the Author

 Personally, I am influenced greatly by the people (family and friends) that I choose to surround myself with.
 I suppose that list should include these mascots who have influenced me greatly as well.
 Each of these people and bulldogs have influenced my life in some shape or form, making me who I am today.
 They all probably deserve a little piece of credit for the creation of this book too.
 Topping the list, I would list my parents and my wife would top the list of influencers.

 Professionally, I hope to remain in higher education and not only on the administrative side.
-I am currently pursuing my master’s in education so that I might be able to teach on the side as well.
-I would enjoy instructing in the College of Communication and sharing some of the things I’ve learned along the way with regard to public relations, marketing, and social media.
+I also enjoy instructing in the College of Communication and sharing some of the things I’ve learned along the way with regard to public relations, marketing, and social media.
 Outside of the classroom, I would like to continue to grow Butler’s live mascot program, advance our social media efforts, and continue to find ways to position the University as a unique player in higher education.